Nessie & Me

 Nessie & Me is a 2016 American adventure comedy-drama film directed by Jim Wynorski starring John Henry Richardson, Walker Mintz, Jolie Ledford, and Michael Paré.
 Nessie & Me is in a shared universe with Wynorski's 2010 film Monster Cruise due to a good portion of that film's cast returning to their roles for this film.

-Synopsis
+Plot

 A 9-year-old boy moves to a lakeside village and befriends a captain who claims a mythical sea creature named Nessie lives in their peaceful waters.
 When Nessie proves to be real, the boy embarks on a special mission to save the town from corporate villain Maxwell Gordon and prove that anything is possible if you just believe.